 Open the online checker website and enter your website URL.
 Choose if to check the entire website or the entered address only.

-The results screen will show you how many broken links were found and on which pages.
+The results screen will show you how many broken links there are and which pages.

-The URL column will display the broken destination page and the source link text will have the link to the page where it can be found.
+The URL column will display the broken destination page, and the source link text will have the link to the page where you can find it.

 Click on the link to be taken to the page and fix it from within the WordPress Gutenberg editor.

-After fixing the links, scan the website once again to verify that all links were fixed successfully.
+After fixing the links, scan the website again and verify that you successfully set all links.

-In this article, we learned how to search and fix broken links in WordPress in two different methods.
+In this article, you learned two ways to find and fix broken links in your WordPress website.

-Leave us a comment below and let us know which is your preferred method out of the two.
+Leave us a comment and know which method you used to achieve this task.